pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 * The `/opt/in` directory

-  If a mounted `opt/in` directory exists, our containers will reference this directory for any server profile structures or other relevant files.
+  If a mounted `opt/in` directory exists, our containers will reference this directory at startup for any server profile structures or other relevant files.
 This method is in contrast to a server profile provided using a Github URL assigned to the `SERVER_PROFILE_PATH` environment variable (such as, `--env SERVER_PROFILE_PATH=getting-started/pingfederate`).

   > See [Server profile structures](profileStructures.md) for the data each product writes to a mounted `/opt/in` directory.